 In short, I’ve always found an evidence-based debunking to be the best disinfectant.
 Yes (I tell my clients), the statistics say you probably are going to lose your job—but your replacement won’t be a Muslim.
-They’ll just look like one.
+They’ll merely look like one.

 I teach defensive driving and whole-road awareness at [a large Australian community college].
-I wouldn’t call myself especially Islamophobic, but lately it’s getting more and more daunting to stand up in front of my Friday group—which happens to be dominated by a bevy of black-swathed muslimahs, their eyes barely detectable beneath visors that recall the age of Ned Kelly.
+I wouldn’t call myself especially Islamophobic, but lately it’s getting more and more daunting to stand up in front of my Friday group—which happens to be dominated by a bevy of black-swathed muslimahs, their eyes barely detectable beneath visors that recall the heyday of Ned Kelly.
 What do you suggest, short of a career change?

 A great question about a very common dilemma.

 In fact, Muhammad himself (Peace Be Upon Himself) had the same problem, if a certain well-attested hadith is to believed.
 Apparently even Prophets aren’t immune to the terrors of public speaking—not when the audience takes modesty to such Darth-Vaderly lengths.

 My prescription?
 Do what Muhammad did: picture the women naked.

 Orators have known this trick since time immemorial.
 Your listeners aren’t quite so prone to pass judgment on you when they themselves are letting it hang out, tits and all, daisy-fresh as the day Allah made them, are they?

 Admittedly this feat of visualisation is easier said than done, so you’ll probably need to break the problem into stages.